approvals/ApprovalTests.cpp/doc/mdsource/UsingUT.source.md

 ### Usage examples

-Add the following two lines to your source code:
+Add the following two lines to your source code, before any of your `main()` functions that will use Approval Tests:

 snippet: ut_main